 - 1. Member States shall require institutions, in a manner that is appropriate to their size and internal organisation, as well as to the nature, scale and complexity of their activities, to provide for an effective internal audit function.
-The internal audit function shall include an evaluation of the adequacy and effectiveness of the internal control function and other elements of the system of governance laid down in Articles 21 to 24, including outsourced activities. - 2.
-The internal audit function shall be objective and independent from other functions and from the administrative, management or supervisory board. - 3. deleted
+The internal audit function shall include an evaluation of the adequacy and effectiveness of the internal control function and other elements of the system of governance-laid down in Articles 21 to 24, including outsourced activities. - 2.
+The internal audit function shall be objective and independent from other functions. - 3. deleted